gsoft-inc/ov-igloo-ui/.changeset/wild-pigs-melt.md

 "@shared/components": minor
 ---

-Added the isSquare option to indicate whether or not the Color should be square for the new brand.
+Added the appearance option to indicate whether or not the Color should be square or circular for the new brand.